The car shaped the modern city. Tomorrow’s cars are likely to reshape it all over again.

 In city centres, parking lots may be turned over to housing.
 But this presents one of the less obvious potential impacts: parking is a major source of revenue for companies and councils alike, as my client Tim Devine from A J Gallagher pointed out at the Alarm risk management conference this week, where we were both speaking.
 It won’t just be drivers who see income disappear as machines take the wheel.

-Fewer cars parked on the streets will clear pavements and make crossing safer.
+Fewer of tomorrow’s cars parked on the streets will clear pavements and make crossing safer.
 And they will ease existing, and free space for the addition of, bike lanes.
 Bikes and other personal transport should be safer around self-driving vehicles than humans.
 Self-driving cars will give cyclists more room on the road, and they won’t get aggressive.
 They shouldn’t fail to notice cyclists with the same frequency as drivers.

 If there are more cyclists on the road, then perhaps we can expand bike lanes beyond single-width, creating space for other forms of personal transport.
 I still find it depressing that our cramped roads and narrow pavements mean we have largely closed ourselves off in the UK to balance boards, electric scooters and other novel forms of personal transport.
 They have their issues but I would love to see us create both the physical and legal space for experimentation.